top of page

 (Polyvinyl Chloride)

-• Valve and pump housings
+• Chemical Industry: Welded tanks, manifolds, valve and pump housings

 Polypropylene

-• Flexible and rigid packaging
+• Flexible and rigid packaging (food containers, films, and bottles)

 ASA.jpeg